droctothorpe/acodetojoy/content/posts/unconscious_algorithms.md

 `haystack_length - needle_length`, since any slice past that point will not be long enough to match the needle in size.

-The time and space complexity are both O(n).
+The time complexity is O(n).

+Space complexity is a bit more complicated.
+In the worst case (`strStr("abcabcdef", "def"`), I believe it's n^2.

 I hope you found this helpful.
 Remember: your brain is amazing.
 If you can solve a problem without code, you already know the solution, it's just a matter of